-The city of Chiba is located less than an hour’s drive east of downtown Tokyo and Takanodai Golf Club lies just to the north of this busy seaport, handling a large proportion of the cargo that enters and leaves Japan annually.
+The city of Chiba is located less than an hour’s drive east of downtown Tokyo and Takanodai Country Club lies just to the north of this busy seaport, handling a large proportion of the cargo that enters and leaves Japan annually.

 The course once lay on the outskirts of the city but, as Chiba expanded outwards, residential development now surrounds the perimeter though housing remains largely out of sight, thanks to the screening provided by the mature trees that now line the fairways.